Handicaps_Icon

 Please be aware.
 As there is no defined crossing point along Boston Road after exiting Russell Crescent leading up towards New Street (about 500 mtrs), it will be down to each runner to choose their own moment to cross the road, ensuring their own personal safety when doing so.

-Apart from the start/finish area and Cogglesford Watermill Car Park, the course is predominantly footpaths and pavements and following Parkrun rules, please try to keep to one side to allow quicker runners past.
-The roads will not be closed, so runners are responsible for their own safety and need
+The course is predominantly footpaths and pavements and following Parkrun rules, please try to keep to one side to allow quicker runners past.
+The roads will not be closed, so runners are responsible for their own safety and need to be aware of traffic and other members of the public/road users.

 Awards